 Eggs are not dairy products.
-Eggs and dairy both provide protein, but dairy products come from the milk of mammals such as cows, whereas eggs come from birds such as hens or ducks.
+While eggs and dairy both provide protein, dairy products come from the milk of mammals, like cows, whereas eggs come from birds, including hens and ducks.

 People may think eggs are dairy because retailers often sell the two products close together, and people may group them together because they are both animal products and sources of protein.